5/9/2024

 Bill Duke

 Thank you, Mark.
 Turning to slide five, we ended Q1 2024 with cash and cash equivalents of $189.4 million.
-We did not record any PEMGuard of revenue in the first quarter as orders and shipments began in April.
-In April 2024, we announced that following a comprehensive strategic review, the company is improving its projected 2024 year-end cash position by approximately 20 to $25 million.
+We did not record any Pemgarda revenue in the first quarter, as orders and shipments began in April.
+In April 2024, we announced that following a comprehensive strategic review, the company is improving its projected 2024 year-end cash position by approximately $20 to $25 million.
 Our updated cash guidance improvement was built to include the anticipated spend on 2024 incremental clinical commitments associated with our potential treatment EUA.
-The improvements were realized through comprehensive resource realignment, ensuring robust investment in the commercial launch of PEMGuard, and the discovery of novel monoclonal antibodies.
-We have recently undertaken a commitment to filing a second EUA application for PEMGuard focusing on the treatment of mild to moderate symptomatic COVID-19 for certain immunocompromised people.
-This is a potentially transformational opportunity for InVivid near term as we move into the summer and fall.
-And we consider this route as a future cornerstone for rapid development of innovative molecules.
-We will not, however, alter our year-end cash and top line revenue guidance, even if we achieve EUA treatment.
-At this point, we feel very comfortable with our near term economic opportunity and look forward to updating our estimates in the fall at the earliest.
+The improvements were realized through comprehensive resource realignment, ensuring robust investment in the commercial launch of Pemgarda and the discovery of novel monoclonal antibodies.
+We have recently undertaken a commitment to filing a second EUA application for Pemgarda focusing on the treatment of mild to moderate symptomatic COVID-19 for certain immunocompromised people.
+This is a potentially transformational opportunity for InVivid near term as we move into the summer and fall. and we consider this route as a future cornerstone for rapid development of innovative model fuels.
+We will not, however, alter our year-end cash and top-line revenue guidance, even if we achieve EUA for treatment.
+At this point, we feel very comfortable with our near-term economic opportunity and look forward to updating our estimates in the fall at the earliest.
 Finally, as Mark mentioned, we look forward to continuing to innovate and introduce additional novel antibodies.
-We have studied the time and costs associated with generating the PEMGuard clinical package that support prep and potential treatment.
+We have studied the time and costs associated with generating the Pemgarda clinical package that support PrEP and potential treatment.
 Going forward, we believe we can significantly reduce our clinical development time and costs, and we will look forward to sharing more details soon.
-As you have seen from our prior descriptions of the target population and our recently disclosed commercial pricing, these use cases represent a total addressable market measured in billions of annual revenue when considering the roughly 500,000 people in the US who are the most vulnerable and our initial focus.
+As you have seen from our prior descriptions of the target population and our recently disclosed commercial pricing, these use cases represent a total addressable market measured in billions of annual revenue when considering the roughly 500,000 people in the U.S. who are the most vulnerable and our initial focus.
 We are working to realize that potential and aim to expand the populations we can serve as our technology and strategy allow.
 With that, I'll turn the call over to Jeremy to update you on our launch.

 speaker